sprachy/sprachy/README.md

-# Vokabon
+# Sprachy

-Vokabon runs on Cloudflare Workers and FaunaDB, a combination of services that allows it to be globally distributed and infinitely scalable.
+Sprachy runs on Cloudflare Workers and FaunaDB, a combination of services that allows it to be globally distributed and infinitely scalable.

 ```
 fauna add-endpoint http://localhost:8443/ --alias localhost --key secret